Counselling

 I also have clinical experience within the NHS.

-I am currently available on Tuesday evenings and can be contacted here.
+I can be contacted here.

 Suzanne holding the children's hands as the all look at the sea